kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

        }
     }

-There is also a level order traversal template method
+There is also a level order traversal template method that takes a functor as parameter.
+The functor's function call operator must take two arguments: a `const Node23&` and an `int`, indicating the current level of the tree.

     template<class Key, class Value> template<typename Functor> void tree23<Key, Value>::levelOrderTraverse(Functor f) const noexcept
     {